mig35/Events/README.md

 For event creation you should user Event.create method (or simple Events.post).
 Main features:
 * data		- data that will be passed to Event during its execution
-* single	- indicates that only one event with the same id and data should be processed at time. event will be skipped only if it is in progress now and has the same target.
+* single	- indicates that only one event with the same id and data should be processed at time. event will be skipped only if it is in progress now and has the same target. usefull for activity/fragment recreation (see Activity and Fragment recreation problem)
 * post 	    - target of the event to post result to. this means that there is no specific target and any Callback will be called.
 * postTo 	- target of the event to post result to. this means that only this instance Callbacks will be called.